Tuesday, January 31, 2023

 • Increase coupling and latency between Micro service.

-Service Registry Pattern / Discovery Pattern
+· Service Registry Pattern / Discovery Pattern

 • MS should register to Service registry.

-• Due to Scaling and changing IP addresses, endpoints will keep changing.
+• Due to scaling and changing IP addresses, endpoints will keep changing.

-o Service location will keep changing.
+• Service location will keep changing.

-o to avoid fixed endpoints, MS should be registered in the registry.
+• To avoid fixed endpoints, MS should be registered in the registry.

 • Provide register and discover MS in the cluster.